Carbohydrates for Dogs – Requirements, Pros & Cons

 What are the differences between glucose and carbohydrates?

-The only difference is that carbohydrates get broken down and converted into glucose faster than proteins and fats do.
-This also means that glucose gets stored as fat faster than lipids and proteins.
+The difference is that carbohydrates are broken down and converted into glucose faster than proteins and fats.
+This means that glucose is stored as fat more quickly than lipids and proteins.

 Are complex carbs healthier for dogs?